 Skip to contents

 The goal of the b3gbi package (B3 General Biodiversity Indicators) is to provide standardized, automated, and reproducible workflows for calculating essential spatial and temporal biodiversity indicators.
-Developed as part of the EU-funded B3 (Biodiversity Building Blocks for Policy) project, b3gbi takes pre-processed GBIF occurrence cubes as input and quickly transforms them into actionable metrics, complete with integrated uncertainty estimation using robust bootstrapping methods.
+Developed as part of the EU-funded B3 (Biodiversity Building Blocks for Policy) project, b3gbi takes pre-processed GBIF occurrence cubes as input and quickly transforms them into actionable metrics, including richness, evenness, rarity, taxonomic distinctness, Shannon-Hill diversity, Simpson-Hill diversity, and completeness, complete with integrated uncertainty estimation using robust bootstrapping methods.

 This tutorial will guide you through the three core steps of the b3gbi workflow: